 - Program fees from $535 for 2 weeks

 - This project also has an extra cost of US$65 per week for supervision, materials and the logistics involved in the project.
 This amount will be included in the Program Fee quoted to you by IVHQ when you apply.

 - Breakfast and dinner are provided as part of your program fee

-- Volunteers can expect to work 6 days a week, for between 6 and 8 hours per day
+- Volunteers can expect to work 6 days a week, for around 5 hours per day

 Turtle Conservation In Bali:

 Volunteers on the Turtle Conservation project in Bali work alongside the local team and government authorities at a turtle sanctuary, collecting vital baseline data on the turtle population in Nusa Penida.
 Depending on the time of year and whether or not it is hatching season, you may be identifying turtle species, collecting eggs, feeding and cleaning of turtles and the equipment at the center, monitoring nests or watching baby sea turtle hatchlings find safe passage to the sea.

 Volunteers engage in hands-on work with the turtles for one to two hours each day, which includes feeding and cleaning turtles, caring for turtles who are victims of commercial fishing and cleaning the turtle tanks.
 Additionally, volunteers are involved in beach clean-ups and the collection of live food for turtles.